 Providing a guaranteed trade-in or cash offer on the members’ current car (a trend started by Carmax) is gaining more support.
 This may be available on certain systems in limited areas.

 “Can I afford this car?”
-We’ve all asked this question.
+86% of shoppers calculate monthly payments.
 Most services available will include calculators in both the new and used car sections.
 Members can use this tool to assist in figuring out how much they would pay.
 Some of the fields which members may edit:

 - Down payment